vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/storage-integration.md

 ### In-tree Providers

 Historically, Kubernetes relied on in-tree "cloud" provider functionality for most storage integration.
-This method of integration pre-dates CSI.
+This method of integration predates CSI.
 These providers are referred to as in-tree because [their code lives in the core kubernetes/kubernetes repo](https://github.com/kubernetes/kubernetes/tree/v1.18.0-alpha.2/pkg/cloudprovider).